 - When you add water or liquids to your flour mix, add it slowly.
 Different types of flour and mixes behave differently, so I do not recommend just dumping the water in.
 You should expect a stiff dough.
 If you happen to add too much water, simply sprinkle some rice flour until you've reached the desired consistency of your dough.

 - Gluten-free bread will keep its shape better overcooked than undercooked.
-I'm not suggesting you over cooking your bread.
+I'm not suggesting you overcooking your bread.
 However, it in doubt, keep your bread in for a bit longer.

 - If you are new at baking gluten-free baking, I would suggest using a recipe that calls for baking by hand, rather than using the bread machine.
 There are just too many variables to consider, and it will be much easier for you to control.
 Don't get me wrong, some people swear by their bread machine.
 They are indeed useful.
-Baking gluten free requires a bit of experimenting in the beginning so I think it's best to simply use a mixer and oven.
+Baking gluten-free requires a bit of experimenting in the beginning so I think it's best to simply use a mixer and oven.

-- When baking gluten free bread with using the oven method, metal pans are better than glass!
+- When baking gluten-free bread with using the oven method, metal pans are better than glass!

 - If you have problems with your gluten-free bread sinking, do not take the bread out too quickly!
 Instead, turn off the oven after it's finished cooking and open the oven door slightly.
 Let it cool down for a few minutes.
 If this doesn't work, that means your recipe has too much liquid resulting in too much moisture.
-Next time, use less liquid or add 2 tablespoons of flax seed meal.
+Next time, use less liquid or add 2 tablespoons of flaxseed meal.

-- Substituting gluten free beer for water will help give bread more volume and flavor!
+- Substituting gluten-free beer for water will help give bread more volume and flavor!

-What type of gluten free desserts have you baked?
+What type of gluten-free desserts have you baked?

-# 10 Other tips and adjustments
+More tips and adjustments

 - Gluten-free baked goods and breads get soggy if they stay too long in their cozy pans.
-Remove loaves and cakes and muffins from the pan as SOON AS possible.
+Remove loaves and cakes and muffins from the pan as soon as possible.
 The longer a gluten-free baked good remains in a hot pan, the soggier it gets.